Local moving companies in Indiana

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
 Make sure the moving company you use has a license before hiring them.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so all of your mail will get properly forwarded to Connecticut.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to Connecticut without any delays.
 Get started here.

 FAQ